 Post-apocalyptic TV shows weren’t always as popular as they are now.
 There have been many times when great ideas just didn’t make it off the ground.
 Or when not-so-great ideas (sometimes stunning TERRIBLE ones) thankfully weren’t completed.
 We’ve got a three shows-that-weren’t that you may not have heard of.Check out these 4 obscure post-apocalyptic TV shows!
 Click To Tweet

-NBC’S Day OneThe #Fringe director created a post-apocalyptic show for NBC that never saw the light of day.
+NBC’S Day One#Fringe director created a post-apoc show that didn't make it.
 Click To Tweet

 In 2009, NBC dreamed of creating a post-apocalyptic series that would beat all the shows we’re watching now.
 They were going to BEAT the trend!
 They advertised this show extensively.
 The director had directed the pilots for Fringe and Journeyman, so he had great credentials.
 It was even supposed to premiere after the 2010 Olympics.
 So what happened?

 No one’s really sure.
 First it was going to be HUGE.
 Then it was going to be a miniseries.
 Then it was just going to be a TV movie that would be made into a series if it had good ratings.
 Then it was never aired.
 You can still see the trailer though, and we’ve got it right here.
 The quality’s pretty poor, but it can give you an idea of what we missed.

 Dollhouse#Dollhouse would've gone post-apoc if it weren't cancelled.
 Click To Tweet